Why Play TRL?

 It is a no-tackle version of rugby league which allows you to kick on any touch, play the ball with the foot and put in a grubber.
 It provides a more interesting game than traditional touch footy with the kicking plays.

 We believe that social sports builds on player experience to provide a professionally run social sport which can be played by all!
-We have players from from 14 years old in high school, university friends, corporate work teams, groups of friends and individuals looking to meet new friends or be more active in a social setting.
+We have players from from 14 years old in high school, university friends, corporate work teams, groups of friends and individuals looking to meet new friends or be more active in a social setting one night every week in the south of Brisbane.
+Touch rugby league is great for beginners and those coming back from injury as it is much slower than the traditional touch football.

 - Social Mens, Women’s and Mixed competitions